Databricks integrations overview

-Partner Connect is a user interface that allows validated solutions to integrate more quickly and easily with your Databricks clusters and SQL endpoints.
+Partner Connect is a user interface that allows validated solutions to integrate more quickly and easily with your Databricks clusters and SQL warehouses.

-For more information, see Databricks Partner Connect guide.
+For more information, see What is Databricks Partner Connect?.

 Databricks can read data from and write data to a variety of data formats such as CSV, Delta Lake, JSON, Parquet, XML, and other formats, as well as data storage providers such as Amazon S3, Google BigQuery and Cloud Storage, Snowflake, and other providers.